 The Bund is a fantastic location to photograph the soaring skyline of Shanghai

 Another must-shoot sight on your China photo tour.
-Located in Xi’an, the best-known ancient capital of China, the Army of Terracotta Warriors is one of the most important discoveries of the world.
-The site contains an estimated 6,000 warriors and horses, with 2000 of the imposing warriors being on display, each possessing unique expression, hairstyle and amour, offering you excellent chances to get great photos.
+Located in Xi'an, the best-known ancient capital of China, the Army of Terracotta Warriors is one of the most important discoveries in the world.
+The site contains an estimated 6,000 warriors and horses, with 2000 of the imposing warriors being on display, each possessing a unique expression, hairstyle, and amour, offering you excellent chances to get great photos.

 Tip: Do not use flash photography or tripods to take photos as neither of them is allowed.